A Global Census of Metals in the Universe: Cosmic metal budget

 where $m_*^{\rm{min}}$ and $m_*^{\rm{max}}$ are the limits of integration.
 The stellar mass density derived by \citetalias{madau2014} using Equation~\ref{eq:sfrsmd} is in good agreement with $\rho_*$ determined by \cite{wright2018} and \cite{mcleoud2021} using Equation~\ref{smd} at $z\sim0$ (see Figure~\ref{SMD_comp} and \citetalias{madau2014} for references).
 At higher redshift, we observe some discrepancy between the two calculations.
 The $\rho^{\rm{SMF}}_*$ derived at any redshift may be affected by cosmic variance resulting in the inhomogeneous sampling of observed fields \citep{dsilva2023}.
 This can result in artificially low or high values of $\rho^{\rm{SMF}}_*$ in some surveys \citep{wright2018,mcleoud2021}.
 On the other hand, the SFRD is empirically determined using much larger datasets.
 At any redshift, it is better determined as it averages over survey-specific sampling biases, mitigating the effects of cosmic invariance.
 Thus, we use the integral of the SFRD---Equation~\ref{eq:sfrsmd} to derive $\rho_*(z)$.

 To estimate $\Omega^{\rm{exp}}_{\rm{met}}$, we adopt an integrated yield $y=0.033\pm0.010$ following \cite{peeples2014}.
-The uncertainty in $y$ plays an important role in our estimation of $\Omega^{\rm{exp}}_{\rm{met}}$ and our accounting of the global metal budget. \citeauthor{peeples2014} assumed that the metal yield is independent of the stellar mass and metallicity.
-It is now known that the yields of different elements exhibit varying degrees of dependence on these factors.
-For instance, \cite{andrews2017} demonstrate that $\alpha$-elements (C, O, Mg, Si, S, Ca, Ti), which are produced via core-collapse supernova and undergo hydrostatic burning phases, increase almost monotonically with stellar mass and show a weak dependence on metallicity (except carbon).
-On the other hand, yields of elements produced at least partially in explosive events (Si, S, Ca, Ti) have increased with metallicity and have a more complex relation with stellar mass. \cite{buck2021} compare the temporal evolution of the net elemental yields derived from several different sets of elemental yields reported in the literature.
-They find no apparent correlations between the elemental yields and the assumed initial mass function, the stellar population's mass parameters, or initial metallicity.
-Net yields inferred from the different yield sets vary up to a factor of a few.
-On incorporating the different IMFs, these differences are expected to be more pronounced.
-These studies indicate underlying complexities that we have not covered here.
-For our purposes, we use the \citeauthor{peeples2014} estimate since their value lies between several other predictions from literature \citep{woosley1995,portinari1998,chieffi2004,hirchi2005}. \citeauthor{peeples2014} addressed these complications and quoted their value with appropriately large uncertainty to account for them.
+The uncertainty in $y$ plays an important role in our estimate of $\Omega^{\rm{exp}}_{\rm{met}}$ and our accounting of the global metal budget. \citeauthor{peeples2014} made the instantaneous recycling approximation and assumed that the metal yield is independent of the stellar mass and metallicity.
+Although these approximations hold well for $\alpha$-elements produced via core-collapse supernovae, they fail for elements produced via Type Ia supernovae (iron peak elements).
+For example, \cite{andrews2017} demonstrated that the yields of $\alpha$-elements (O, Mg, Si, S, Ca, Ti) that undergo hydrostatic burning phases increase almost monotonically with stellar mass and show a weak dependence on metallicity.
+On the other hand, yields of iron peak elements that undergo delayed enrichment and require more complex modeling show a more complicated relationship with both stellar mass and metallicity.
+These factors introduce uncertainties that are difficult to quantify.